Usable Media for Online Courses

 Learning materials form the core of any fully online course.
-Though these materials often include content created by the faculty (e.g. recorded lectures), many resources are now being integrated in from a diverse range of external sources.
+Though these materials often include content created by the faculty (e.g., recorded lectures), many resources are now being integrated into a diverse range of external sources.

-The sites and services listed below provide access to high-quality learning materials that can be used in or linked to from your Blackboard course site.
+The sites and services listed below provide access to high-quality learning materials that can be used in or linked to your Canvas course site.

 Kent State University Resources

 - KSU Teleproductions - Custom video production

 - LinkedIn Learning - We provide Kent State students, faculty, and staff with free, unlimited access to LinkedIn Learning, which hosts online video tutorials on the latest software tools and skills.

 - Artstor - Assembles image collections from across many cultures and eras in support of educational and scholarly activities

 - The Metropolitan Museum of Art - Collection - Browse the museum's collection of 451,023 pieces

 - The Metropolitan Museum of Art - Image Resources - Find the museum's open access policy

 - The National Gallery of Art - NGA Images - A repository of digital images of the collections of the National Gallery of Art.
 More than 45,000 open access digital images up to 4000 pixels each are available free of charge for download and use.